MinhMXC/tp/docs/UserGuide.md

   1. Finding the chain of relationships between the same person will only show that person, even though a relationship cannot exist between the same person.
   2. If added a new person or relationship, you should use `listrel` again to reevaluate the relationship list shown. **However,** changes in fields (e.g. name, relationship description) do not require reevaluation of the relationship list.
+  3. Shows the **unique ID** given when the connection is created not the relative index in the list.

 Examples: